Navraj12/Blog-Platform/README.md

-<h1>A blog platform is a web-based application or system designed to enable users to create, manage, and share blog content.
+A blog platform is a web-based application or system designed to enable users to create, manage, and share blog content.
 Here are the primary tasks and features of a blog platform:

 1. User Authentication and Authorization Sign-up/Sign-in: Allow users to register and log in securely using credentials or third-party services (e.g., Google, Facebook).